jhills01/Employers/README.md

 ## Description

-1. Most files contain only code that I have personally written, though there are some exceptions where my code is interlaced with code provided beforehand.
+1. Most projects only contain files with code that I have personally written, though there are some exceptions:
+    - Some files are a mixture of my code and provided/template code.
+    - Some projects include files that were not written by me, but were used as libraries and such when completing the project.
+I thought it necessary to include them for a full understanding.

+2. Some projects in "UTK\Graduate\6_2022_spring\CS566_SoftwareSecurity_Ruoti" were solving security challenges online so it's a mixture of
+    - code written by myself
+    - use of a software tool downloaded from a git repository

-2. For project/assignment description:
+3. For project/assignment description:
     - Many CPP files provide summary information at the top explaining the purpose of the lab.
     - Some projects have a pdf or other document explaining assignment
     - Some projects have a README.md which I created if documentation was lacking.